bump Try it free

 eBay vs Depop: Fees and Payments

-With eBay, you get a certain number of Zero Insertion fees every month and you’ll get charged a final value fee + $0.30 depending on the kind of time you sell plus the payment fee (PayPal or eBay Managed Payment system).
+With eBay, you get a certain number of Zero Insertion fees every month and you’ll get charged a final value fee + $0.30 depending on the kind of item you sell plus the payment fee.

 eBay vs Depop: How Much Can You Earn